 First year training programme

-As an integral part of our newly extended four year MRC funded studentships we will be introducing a more structured first year training programme for all students.
-This will be divided into two streams for students specialising in: a) cognitive neuroscience; or b) clinical application.
-The two streams will share many lectures, seminars and training elements but there will also be some more specialised topics to cover depending on your research area and what is appropriate for completing your degree.
-This will be agreed with your supervisor on arrival.
+As an integral part of our postgraduate training we have incorporated a more structured first year training programme for all students.
+This is delivered via two streams for students specialising in: a) skills-oriented training especially relevant to but not limited to cognitive neuroscience; or b) clinical sciences.
+Many lectures, seminars and training elements are important for research with both a cognitive neuroscience and clinical emphasis, but some topics are more specialised and more or less relevant or approrpiate, accroding to your particular area of research.
+We encourage all our students to agree a training programme that is bespoke for your particular needs with your supervisor on arrival.

 The MRC CBU has excellent facilities for experimental behavioural studies involving normal populations and patients with brain damage, as well as institutional links with Addenbrooke’s hospital giving access to various types of patient populations, including stroke and progressive neural degenerative diseases.
-There is a 3 Tesla MRI scanner on the premises, as well as MEG and EEG facilities.
+There is a 3 Tesla MRI scanner on the premises, as well as MEG, EEG, TMS, and TDCS facilities.
 Through its partnership with the University of Cambridge Wolfson Brain Imaging Centre, the MRC CBU has excellent access to PET and additional fMRI (3 Tesla) facilities.
-The MRC CBU also offers state of the art computing facilities, supporting Unix, PC, and Mac platforms, and handling the large volumes of neuro-imaging data as well as extensive computational modelling.
+The MRC CBU also offers state of the art computing facilities, supporting Unix, PC, and Mac platforms, and handling the large volumes of neuroimaging data as well as extensive computational modelling.
 All students have their own networked desktop computer, with internet access through JANET.

-The Unit’s close links with the University Department of Psychology and the Department of Psychiatry are strengthened through the Cambridge Graduate Programme in Cognitive and Brain Sciences, a joint programme of termly Seminars given by members of each Department and attended by all graduate students.
+The Unit’s close links with the University Department of Psychology and the Department of Psychiatry are strengthened through the Cambridge Postgraduate Programme in Cognitive and Brain Sciences, a joint programme of termly Seminars given by members of each Department and attended by all first year postgraduate students.